 Abstract

 Diabetes mellitus is a global health challenge, necessitating the need for alternative treatments.
 Justicia insularis, a medicinal plant in African traditional medicine, known for its anti-diabetic potential was investigated for its inhibitory potential on alpha-amylase and alpha-glucosidase enzymes of rats.
-The leaf extract (150, 300, and 450 mg/kg) of Justicia insularis, was investigated in vivo for inhibitory effect on alpha amylase and alpha glucosidase enzymes using starch, sucrose and maltose as substrates.
+The leaf extract (150, 300, and 450 mg/kg) of Justicia insularis, was investigated in vivo for inhibitory effect on alpha-amylase and alpha-glucosidase enzymes using starch, sucrose and maltose as substrates.
 Acarbose was used as reference drug.
-Blood glucose levels (BGL) of rats, post administration of the substrate and extract concurrently, were monitored over 3 hours as a parameter to measure the inhibitory potentials of the extract.
-The leaf extract non dose-dependently caused significant (p<0.05) reduction in blood glucose levels of treated rats with the various substrates used.
-The results suggest that the leaf extract of Justicia insularis has the potentials to inhibit alpha amylase and alpha glucosidase in rats.
+Blood glucose levels of rats, post administration of the substrate and extract concurrently, were monitored over 3 h as a parameter to measure the inhibitory potentials of the extract.
+The leaf extract non-dose-dependently caused significant (p<0.05) reduction in blood glucose levels of treated rats with the various substrates used.
+The results suggest that the leaf extract of Justicia insularis has the potentials to inhibit alpha-amylase and alpha-glucosidase in rats.
 The phytochemicals present in the leaf of Juticia insularis may have been responsible for the observed effects.

 K eywords: Justicia insularis, Anti-diabetic, Enzyme inhibition, Alpha-amylase, Alpha-glucosidase, Phytochemicals